 At Healthcare Law Partners, we work with our clients to help them protect their license, their reputation and regain their sense of sanity.
 My name is Ben Assad Mirza, coming from a long line of physicians in our family, our team gets it; and we will help you through it.
-We have personally litigated over 2,000 civil law cases involving contracts and torts, and we can help you get through yours as well.
-We serve as the personal attorney in medical malpractice lawyer-lawsuits.
+We have personally litigated over 2,000 civil law cases involving contracts and torts, and we can help you get through your lawsuit as well.
+We serve as doctor's personal medical malpractice defense lawyers when defending against a lawsuit.

 If a physician has been provided defense counsel by their professional liability insurance company that is great, for that is half the battle.
 What we do is NOT what the insurance defense attorneys do, it is very different.
-We are only here to protect the physician, their name, and their license.
+We are only here to protect the physician, their name, their license and their assets; because that is our highest priority.
 Insurance defense attorneys always cater to insurance companies.
-Insurance defense attorneys mainly catering to the insurer or the policy holder, not necessarily the licensed healthcare provider who is personally involved in the suit.
+Insurance companies catering to the insurer or the policy holder, not necessarily the licensed healthcare provider who is personally involved in the suit.

-What physicians need is their own attorney.
+What physicians need is their own attorney, who works with the insurance defense attorneys and helps run the case to an end.
 This is what we do for our physician clients:

 When the lawsuit is filed, we help make sense out of the complaint that is filed at the courthouse.
 We help the physician understand what is about to happen.
 To understand the parties, who did what and what the plaintiff(s) is asking for the court to do.
 At this stage we make sure that the insurance policy triggers the "duty to defend" clause and we help choose the right insurance defense counsel.
 We also look for ways to get the physician out of the lawsuit right from the beginning.